techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 ---

-# Part B – Rock–Paper–Scissors with Arrays
+## Part B – Rock–Paper–Scissors with Arrays

 ### Aim
-Show a mini‑game using an array of images.
+Show a mini-game using an array of images.

 ### Conceptual Focus
 - Arrays can hold **icons/images**, not just text.